mraza007/Pizza-or-Not-a-Pizza/README.md

 # Pizza-or-Not-a-Pizza
-It's a simple script that uses clarifai image recognition model to determine whether its a pizza or a not pizza The inspiration for this script came from HBO's famous Silicon Valley Show
+It's a simple script that uses clarifai image recognition model to determine whether its a pizza or a not pizza
+<br>The inspiration for this script came from HBO's famous Silicon Valley Show

  ## Installion
  #### Apis Used